-Properly sharing your brand's identity, ethics and values requires authenticity.
-As marketers, you must ensure your brand aligns with the personality and values you project to the world - not those that will tick a box.
+A strong brand identity demands authenticity.
+As marketers, you must ensure your brand aligns with the personality and values you want to project to the world - not just those that will tick a box.

-What brand qualities are most important to Scandinavian customers?
+What brand qualities are most important to German customers?